ActiveSolution/active-lab-iac2022/labs/terraform.md

 https://terraformlab-web-XXXXXXX.azurewebsites.net/
 ```

-__Note:__ There are a couple of more settings you can add to your outputs, such as whether or not it is `sensitive`.
+__Note:__ There are a couple of more settings you can add to your outputs, such as whether it is `sensitive` or not.
 You can find out all about that at: https://www.terraform.io/docs/language/values/outputs.html

 ## Removing the infrastructure

-Once you are done with the infrastructure you hae set up, you can tear it all down by simply executing
+Once you are done with the infrastructure you have set up, you can tear it all down by simply executing

 ```bash
 > terraform destroy
 ```

-and confirming the removal of the resource by entering __yes__ and pressing enter when asked.
+and confirming the removal of the resource by entering __yes__, and pressing enter when asked.

 __Note__: Do not skip this step if you wish to do the Lab Extension bellow.